The List of Prohibited Substances and Methods

 - Do not assume that if it is prescribed by a medical professional that it is safe to take.
 You are ultimately responsible for what is found in your system (remember the principle of strict liability).

-The 2021 List of Prohibited Substances and Methods is now available and will be effective from January 01, 2021.
+The 2022 List of Prohibited Substances and Methods is now available and has been in effect from January 1st, 2022.

 As it relates to modifications, the major ones are outlined below:

 The draft 2021 List, which was considered by WADA’s ExCo during its September 2020 meeting, proposed prohibiting all injectable routes of administration of glucocorticoids in-competition.
-While this modification was approved, the ExCo asked WADA Management to implement the prohibition only on 1 January 2022, to allow enough time for broad communication and education of athletes, their entourage and medical personnel so that there is a better understanding of the practical implementation of washout periods to avoid inadvertent Adverse Analytical Findings.
-It will also allow WADA-accredited laboratories the time to update their procedures to incorporate the revised and substance-specific reporting values; and, for sports authorities to develop educational tools for athletes, and for medical and support personnel to address the safe use of glucocorticoids for clinical purposes within anti-doping.
+While this modification was approved, the ExCo asked WADA Management to implement the prohibition only as of 1 January 2022, to allow enough time for stakeholders to learn and adapt to this change.